Birthright50/aion-version-dll-dxvk/README.md

 ## Installation
 To install, copy each version.dll to the respective bin32 or bin64 folder under the Aion client root.

-If you want DXVK support, put d3d9.dll to the respective bin32 or bin64 folder under the Aion client root.
+If you want DXVK support, put [d3d9.dll](https://github.com/doitsujin/dxvk) to the respective bin32 or bin64 folder under the Aion client root.

-Note: Existing patch dlls should be removed from the bin32/bin64 directories as they may have conflicting functionality.
-- Remove: dbghelp.dll
-- Remove: d3d8thk.dll
-- Remove: d3dx9_38.dll

 Tested with the Aion 4.6 game client on Windows 11.